wcarman1/Metaswitch-Perimeta-Blacklist-Script/README.md

 4. run ./banlist.sh
 5. You will be prompted as follows:

-        "Filename of the list of IPs (include file extention)?   *enter the full file name of the known bad IP file you created*
+        "Filename of the list of IPs (include file extension)?   *enter the full file name of the known bad IP file you created*

-        input.csv <input your filename and extention>
+        input.csv <input your filename and extension>

         Copy the output of the Perimeta command 'show config include ban-peer' into the text editor that follows.
         If you do not have any ban-peer entries just save and close.
 EXCLUDE BAN-PEER RANGE AND ONLY ONE SERVICE NETWORK AT A TIME!!